dysemjay/dys-server-guide/guide.md

   Finally, as previously mentioned in the description for this ConVar: a setting of 1 or 2, appears to have equivalent effect to a setting of 0.
 These settings seem to have no effect on the ability of a client to use custom content.
 Further, although the server console will report that it is set to the correct value, the client console will report that it is set to 0.
 A setting of -1 is correctly reported however.

 * The precise purpose of the maplist.txt file is unclear, and not well documented.
 In my experience, the contents of maplist.txt have no effect on the ability to change to a map, or to see it in the list produced by `maps *`.
-At this point, I am unsure of what its purpose might be, but maintain it is a best practice.
+At this point, I am unsure of what its purpose might be, but maintain it as a best practice.
 Perhaps the intended purpose for maplist.txt is to specify which maps may be loaded by the server (if maplist.txt does not contain a map, an error will be produced when attempting to load it).

 * There is an issue with string parsing for client side chat (the say and say_team commands) in Dystopia that will cause a server to crash; it does not manifest itself when using the say command, server side.
 To explain it, I will first describe a feature of the client side version of the commands: if the first character of the passed argument is ", then the first, and final characters will be truncated.
 I imagine the rationale for this design choice is so that chat messages can be surrounded by quotes (this will be done to any message submitted through the chat prompt).